develevate1/Social-Media-Dashboard-with-Theme-Switcher/README.md

 - The challenge is to build out this pricing component and get it looking as close to the design as possible.
 - Users should be able to:
     - View the optimal layout for the site depending on their device's screen size
-    - Control the toggle with both their mouse/trackpad and their keyboard
+    - Toggle color theme to their preference
     - See hover states for all interactive elements on the page

 <br>